 Lex Soklin, partner and global director of fintech strategy at Autonomous Research told CNBC: “In terms of timing, we hear that mid-2019 is the time-frame when most STOs will be able to ramp into the market,” Soklin said.
 “Given a longer regulatory approval process for these assets (rather than none for ICOs), entrepreneurs have a slower path to market.
 But perhaps a more stable one.”

-The opportunities of security tokens are vast and varied – with the potential to unlock liquidity, enable 24/7 trading, offer fractionalized ownership and increase market depth, among other possibilities.
-It is easy to see why some are nicknaming it as the stock market on steroids – because this is exactly what such features could create through endless trading of fractionalized yet verified digital assets.
+The opportunities of security tokens are vast and varied – with the potential to unlock liquidity, enable 24/7 trading, offer fractionalized ownership, and increase market depth, among other possibilities.
+It is easy to see why some are nicknaming it like the stock market on steroids – because this is exactly what such features could create through endless trading of fractionalized yet verified digital assets.

 To read more about blockchain we recommend you to read this: How Blockchain Could Disrupt Banking